Joey Wagman

-Wagman attended college at Cal Poly San Luis Obispo, where he was twice voted to the NCAA Big West Conference All-Conference Team, and was named a Louisville Slugger All American.
+Wagman attended college at Cal Poly, where he was twice voted to the NCAA Big West Conference All-Conference Team, and was named a Louisville Slugger All American.
 He established the school record for victories in a season, with 13.

 He was drafted by the Chicago White Sox in the 17th round of the 2013 Major League Baseball draft.
 Pitching for the Rockford Aviators of the independent Frontier League in 2014, Wagman led the league in strikeouts and was named to the Frontier League All-Star Team.

 Wagman pitched for Team Israel at the 2017 World Baseball Classic.
 In 2018, he became a dual Israeli citizen.
 Wagman competed on the Israel national baseball team at the 2019 European Baseball Championship.
 He also pitched for the team at the Africa/Europe 2020 Olympic Qualification tournament in Italy in September 2019, which Israel won to qualify to play baseball at the 2020 Summer Olympics.
 He pitched for Team Israel at the 2020 Summer Olympics in Tokyo in the summer of 2021.
-He will pitch for Team Israel in the 2023 World Baseball Classic in Miami, in March 2023.
+He pitched for Team Israel in the 2023 World Baseball Classic.